 I have supervised seven postgraduate students over the last five years.
 Of these four have been awarded PhD degrees (all of whom currently hold academic or research assistant posts at HE institutes); one is writing up; the others are in their first and second years.

-— a course taught to final year chemistry students covering the rudiments of some of the modelling techniques used in chemistry.
-Solid State Physics
+Molecular modelling — a course taught to final year chemistry students introducing the rudiments of some of the computer modelling techniques used in chemistry.

-— a course taught to final year physics students covering crystallography, the properties of electrons in solids, phonons and other excitations, semiconductors.Computer modelling
+Solid State Physics — a course taught to final year physics students covering crystallography, a quantum treatment of electrons in solids, phonons and the electron phonon interaction, semiconductor physics.

-— a course taught to second year physics/natural science students introducing the fundamental principles underpinning this subject.
+Staticstical Physics — a course taught to second year physics/natural science students introducing the fundamental principles underpinning this subject.

-— a mathematical treatment of many of the important ideas of quantum theory.
-Electromagnetism
+Quantum Mechanics — a mathematical treatment of many of the fundamental ideas of underpinning quantum theory.

-— a course given to stage 2 physics students introducing the formal structure of this subject up to Maxwell's equations in vacuo and in the presence of dielectric and magnetic materials.
+Electromagnetism — a course given to stage 2 physics students introducing the formal structure of this subject up to Maxwell's equations, both in vacuo and in the presence of dielectric and magnetic materials.
 The solution of these for electromagentic waves in good dielectric and conductors.